Resources

 flexible paitent payment solutions

-Below are three common flexible patient financing options:
+Below are three common flexible payment options for patients:

 1. Third-party financing